Joe4NYC/Joe4NYC/README.md

 # Hi there, I'm Joe Ng 👋

-🎓 Bachelor of Enterprise Information Systems @ The Hong Kong Polytechnic University 🌏 Based in Hong Kong | Passionate about tech, innovation & continuous learning
+🎓 Bachelor of Enterprise Information Systems @The Hong Kong Polytechnic University 🌏 Based in Hong Kong | Passionate about tech, innovation & continuous learning

 ---